THE IMPROPER SOLICITATION AND GRAFT ACT [See entire ACT]

 Enforcement Ordinance

-Article 4 (Duties of Public Officials or Relevant Persons)
+Article 4 (Obligations of Public Servants)

 For further questions, please